 After about 500 metres I climbed the stony slope up off the beach to a picnic table with a brand new signpost bolted to it bearing the familiar National Trail acorn symbol.
 A cinder path leads inland for about 200 metres to a small carpark where an old oil retort stands by the entrance of the Kilve Cricket Club (picture 33), a convenient place to end this stage of the walk, 23 kilometres from Minehead.

 From the carpark it's about 15 minutes walk up the narrow lane to the main road in the village of Kilve, but as I had almost two hours to wait for the next bus, I first wandered back some distance along the clifftop route that I had bypassed earlier, going as far as the junction where the West Somerset Coast Path rejoins the coast on Quantock's Head (picture 34).
 From the peak there was a nice view across the green fields towards Kilve village (picture 35), while back to the west I could see some bad weather approaching over Minehead Bay (picture 36).

-I was safely on way back to Minehead before the rain arrived however, feeling like I had made the most of my last walking day for this visit to England.
+I was safely on my way back to Minehead before the rain arrived however, feeling like I had made the most of my last walking day for this visit to England.
 The following day would be spent on the West Somerset Railway before beginning the long journey back home to Brisbane.